 If your event is temporary, you will not need to appear before the art commission and can speak with zoning about obtaining the proper permits.
 As all events and projects are unique, please contact the Zoning Office with any questions.
 You may also find more information about events at http://pittsburghpa.gov/special-events/special-events.html

 I'm constructing a new artwork or structure on private property and I'd like some advice on how to improve the design.
 Can I consult with the Art Commission?

 You can request a 'briefing' review with the Art Commission at no cost to you.
 You will need to still submit the above application form and all related materials, three weeks before the hearing date that you would like to attend.

 Who serves on the Art Commission and how are they elected?

-Members of the commission represent different faculties that contribute to civic design and public placemaking.
-The commission consists of practicing artists, architects, landscape architects and members of the community.
+Members of the commission represent different disciplines that contribute to the quality of civic design and the public realm.
+The commission consists of practicing artists, architects, landscape architects and other professionals with related design practice.